gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

 * first pass of: player controls with the keyboard
   * up accelerates, down breaks, left/right strafes
 * first pass of: camera follows the player
+* first pass of: end of the world moves ever forward

 ----